Skip to main content

 Speaker:

-Introduction to modelling of chemical computation in the brain
+This lesson gives an introduction to the modelling of chemical computation in the brain.

 7